Return Mode (Multicopter)

 INFO

-• Mode prevents arming (vehicle must be armed when switching to this mode).
+- Mode prevents arming (vehicle cannot be armed while this mode is selected).

-• RC stick movement will by default change the vehicle to Position mode unless handling a critical battery failsafe.
+- RC stick movement will by default change the vehicle to Position mode unless prevented by the active failsafe state.

 Technical Summary

-Multicopters use the home/rally point return type by default.
+Multicopters use the home/rally point return type by default (RTL_TYPE=0).
 For this return type the copter:

 Minimum Return Altitude